Two Simple Methods for Slicing a Mango!

 - Put the fruit in a single layer on a baking sheet, cover it with plastic wrap, and put it in the freezer for at least 4 hours and up to 24 hours.
 Mango pieces can be frozen and stored for up to a year in the freezer if they are placed in a freezer-safe Ziploc bag.

 For example: [adthrive-in-post-video-player video-id="pxSRyxV8" upload-date="2020-08-30T23:21:20"] 000Z" name="How to Cut a Mango" description="Learn how to properly cut a mango and remove its skin so that you can enjoy it as a snack or incorporate it into some of your favorite healthy recipes.
-A few pointers will also teach you how to select a ripe mango, identify its exact stage of ripeness, and store it for later. override-embed=true player="collapse" type="player" ]
+A few pointers will also teach you how to select a ripe mango, identify its exact stage of ripeness, and store it for later.
+Overriding the embedded video with the player's controls is possible if you set player-type to collapse.